 - Issued share capital of the company

 Step 4: Submit documents for incorporation

-The final step in the incorporation process is to submit your application with required documents to the Companies Registry.
-In addition to the application form, you need to prepare some copies of your company particulars, their information of identification as well as company related documents.
+The final step in the incorporation process is to submit your application with the required documents to the Companies Registry.
+In addition to the application form, you need to prepare some copies of your company particulars, their information of identification as well as company-related documents.

 Before submission, make sure you have in hand the approval application for your company name with the Companies Registry as well.
 Once you have finished this step, what you need to do is to wait for the result.
 To dig into more details of each step above, here is the blog for you: How to Set Up a company in Hong Kong: a Step-by-Step Guide